-The school will never:

-- Assume that pupils with the same condition require the same treatment. - Prevent pupils from easily accessing their inhalers and medication. - Ignore the views of the pupil and/or their parents/carers. - Ignore medical evidence or opinion. - Send pupils home frequently for reasons associated with their medical condition, or prevent them from taking part in activities at school, including lunch times, unless this is specified in their IHC plan. - Send an unwell pupil to the school office alone or with an unsuitable escort. - Penalise pupils with medical conditions for their attendance record, where the absences relate to their condition. - Make parents/carers feel obliged or forced to attend school to administer medication or provide medical support, including for toilet issues.
-The school will ensure that no parent/carer is made to feel that they have to give up working because the school is failing to support their child's needs. - Create barriers to children participating in school life, including school trips. - Refuse to allow pupils to eat, drink or use the toilet when they need to in order to manage their condition
+- 23.0.
+The school will never: - Assume that pupils with the same condition require the same treatment. - Prevent pupils from easily accessing their inhalers and medication. - Ignore the views of the pupil and/or their parents/carers. - Ignore medical evidence or opinion. - Send pupils home frequently for reasons associated with their medical condition or prevent them from taking part in activities at school, including lunch times, unless this is specified in their IHC plan. - Send an unwell pupil to the school office alone or with an unsuitable escort. - Penalise pupils with medical conditions for their attendance record, where the absences relate to their condition. - Make parents/carers feel obliged or forced to attend school to administer medication or provide medical support, including for toilet issues.
+The school will seek to ensure that no parent/carer is made to feel that they have to give up working because the school is failing to support their child's needs. - Create barriers to children participating in school life, including school trips.

-24. LIABILITY AND INDEMNITY
+Refuse to allow pupils to eat, drink or use the toilet when they need to in order to manage their condition.

+24. Liability and indemnity

-The governing body ensures that appropriate insurance is in place to cover staff providing support to pupils with medical conditions.
+- 24.0.
+The LAC body must work with the Trust to ensure that appropriate insurance is in place to cover staff providing support to pupils with medical conditions. - 24.1.
 The school holds an insurance policy with policy provider covering liability relating to the administration of medication.
-The policy has the following requirements:

-All staff must have undertaken appropriate training.

-The school holds an insurance policy with policy provider covering healthcare procedures.
-The policy has the following requirements:

-All staff must have undertaken appropriate training.

-All staff providing such support are provided access to the insurance policies.
+The policy has the following requirements: - All staff must have undertaken appropriate training. - 24.2.
+All staff providing such support should be provided access to the insurance policies. - 24.3.
 In the event of a claim alleging negligence by a member of staff, civil actions are most likely to be brought against the school, not the individual.

-25. COMPLAINTS
+25. Complaints

-Parents/carers or pupils wishing to make a complaint concerning the support provided to pupils with medical conditions are required to speak to the school in the first instance.

-If they are not satisfied with the school's response, they may make a formal complaint via the school's complaints procedure.

-If the issue remains unresolved, the complainant has the right to make a formal complaint to the DfE.
+- 25.0.
+Parents or carers or pupils wishing to make a complaint concerning the support provided to pupils with medical conditions are required to speak to the school in the first instance. - 25.1.
+If they are not satisfied with the school's response, they may make a formal complaint via the school's complaints procedure. - 25.2.
+If the issue remains unresolved, the complainant has the right to make a formal complaint to the DfE. - 25.3.
 Parents/carers and pupils are free to take independent legal advice and bring formal proceedings if they consider they have legitimate grounds to do so.

-26. DEFIBRILLATORS
+26. Defibrillators